milannal1m/milannal1m/README.md

 ### ⭐ **My favourite Projects**

+** 🎮 Rainbow DQN vs PPO on Games**
+  To learn reinforcement learning, I implemented 2 RL algorithms Rainbow DQN and PPO to play Flappy Bird and, one of my favorite games, Super Mario Bros. on the NES.
+This was one of the most fun projects I've ever did.
+Feel free to look into the [project](https://github.com/milannal1m/rainbow-vs-ppo)!
+(It has awesome videos of the agents playing too)

 **🐉 EvoTrainer**
   Developed [EvoTrainer](https://github.com/milannal1m/EvoTrainer), a Pokémon battle agent, for the [VGC AI Competition 2025](https://gitlab.com/DracoStriker/pokemon-vgc-engine) using evolutionary algorithms to improve battle behavior through generational evolution.
 And miserably failed ;).